Important Facts to Help Make Your Decision

 • Denture wearers have decreased nutritional intake, a ten year shorter life span, and 30% of denture wearers can only eat soft foods.

 • The single tooth implant success rate is above 98%, and unlike a bridge, the teeth adjacent to the implant are no more at risk than if no teeth were missing.

 • Implant-supported bridges or dentures have 95% success rates over 10 years without the severe loss of supporting bone.

 For bone maintenance, the health of adjacent teeth, the longevity of the restoration and patient comfort, implant therapy is the treatment of choice.
 Implants can restore chewing function to the equivalent of someone with natural teeth.
-If you have questions or want to know if you are a good candidate for implant tooth replacement therapy, please call my new office in Sandy Springs.
+If you have questions or want to know if you are a good candidate for implant tooth replacement therapy, please call our office in Sandy Springs or Chamblee.